ShaanGondalia/SLogo/doc/plan/DESIGN_PLAN.md

 * Zack - View.

-* Jake - Model.
-Working on command parsing and building the input tree.
+* Jake - Model and Controller.
+Working on command parsing and building the input tree based on text input

 * Shaan - Model.
 Working on creating the commands and creating the turtle model.
+Will create the external api for grabbing information from the TurtleModel.